Enhance your academic skill set for continued studies

-The General Arts and Science (GAS) program helps develop critical thinking, communication and research skills, while exploring Liberal Arts and Science courses.
+The General Arts and Science (GAS) program helps develop critical thinking, communication and research skills while exploring Liberal Arts and Science courses.
 These valuable skills are essential to the workplace as well as college and university studies in Liberal Arts and Humanities, with possibilities for transfer credits.
 At George Brown College, we offer both a one-year certificate and a two-year diploma.

-If you are looking to broaden or clarify your educational options, improve academic/communication skills, and develop analytic & critical thinking skills you may want to consider the one-year GAS certificate program.
+If you are looking to broaden or clarify your educational options, improve academic/communication skills, and develop analytic and critical thinking skills, you may want to consider the one-year General Arts & Science certificate program.
 This is ideal for students seeking clarity about future educational pathways at college or university.
 Students who complete the certificate program are eligible to proceed directly into the second year of the General Arts & Science diploma program.

 Through transfer agreements and institution partnerships, graduates of this George Brown College program may be eligible for advanced standing transfer credits at various post-secondary institutions.

-George Brown is pleased to introduce a new pathway within the R101 Diploma Program!
-Graduates with a program GPA of 3.0 may be eligible for admission to the Honours Bachelor of Arts program at the University of Waterloo with up to 9.5 transfer credits – that’s almost half of the four year degree!
+Graduates of the R101 diploma program with a program GPA of 3.0 may be eligible for admission to the Honours Bachelor of Arts program at the University of Waterloo with up to 9.5 transfer credits – that’s almost half of the four-year degree!